CrucibleGamingLtd/EngineTest/Questions.md

 3. Parsing a String to an Integer

 ## Describe
-1. Name the git commands you find the most useful apart from Add, commit, push
+1. Name the git commands you find the most useful apart from add, commit, push
+2. What are the main benefits of using git?
-2. What do you consider to be the most useful aspect of Object Orientation?
+3. What do you consider to be the most useful aspect of Object Orientation?
-3. What do you consider to be the worst aspect of Object Orientation?
+4. What do you consider to be the worst aspect of Object Orientation?